-The submission deadline is Sunday, March 4.
-We’ll accept as many of your amazing talks as we can.
-You can submit more than one talk proposal.
+The submission deadline is Sunday, March 1.
+We’ll accept as many amazing talks* as we can.
+You can submit more than one proposal.

 Proposals will be anonymized to avoid bias.
 Although we ask for your name, email address, and so on in the proposal submission form, only one or two organizers who serve as anonymizers will actually see this information, and they won’t review your proposal.
 The rest of the organizing team will review your proposal without knowing who you are.